-If you’re a man who has sex with men, trans or gender diverse, an injecting drug user or at risk of HIV exposure for any reason, PrEP could be right for you.
+If you’re a man who has sex with men, trans or gender diverse, an injecting drug user or at risk of HIV for any reason, PrEP could be right for you.

 Opting in to use PrEP involves seeing a doctor or sexual health nurse once every three months for comprehensive sexual health tests.

 Since April 1, 2018, PrEP is a federal government subsidised medicine listed on Australia's Pharmaceutical Benefits Scheme (PBS) in all states and territories.

 People with access to Medicare can benefit from the PBS subsidised price.
 People without access to Medicare are not eligible for the PBS subsidy, though other affordable options are available.